mlflow/mlflow/examples/gateway/huggingface/readme.md

 docker run --gpus all --shm-size 1g -p 5000:80 -v $volume:/data ghcr.io/huggingface/text-generation-inference:1.1.1 --model-id $model
 ```

-To test whether the model is deployed correctly, run the following script and investigate its output:
+After the TGI server is deployed, run the following script to verify that it is working correctly:

 ```
 import requests